jfnavarro/st_viewer/README.md

 The ST viewer also requires a tissue HE image and an optional 3x3 alignment matrix (to convert array coordinates to image pixel coordinates in case the coordinates in input data are not converted already).

+Note that the referred 3x3 aligment matrix file must have the following format:

+	a11 a21 a31 a21 a22 a23 a31 a32 a33

+If the HE image is cropped to the array boundaries then no alignment matrix is needed.

 The ST viewer allows to pass a spot coordinates file to correct the coordinates positions or to only show the spots under the tissue.
 This file is compatible